Vandalism or Malicious Acts by Tenants InsuranceA Must-Have

 - Choose an insurance policy that includes Vandalism or Malicious Acts by Tenants coverage.
 Many insurance policies don’t include this coverage, but a few do.
 Review your current policy and ensure you have this essential coverage for real estate investors.
 As with all insurance policies, it is also important to understand what is and what is not covered under your policy.
 For example, there’s a differentiation made between vandalism and slovenliness.
 While actual physical damage would usually be covered under a policy that includes Vandalism or Malicious Acts by Tenants coverage, items such as abandoned garbage and overall uncleanness would generally not be covered.

 - Conduct a move-in inspection with all new tenants and create a report.
-The report confirms the condition of the property prior to the tenant’s occupancy and makes any new damage the clear responsibility of the tenant.
+Does the report confirm the condition of the property prior to the tenant’s occupancy and makes any new damage the clear responsibility of the tenant.

-Enough can’t be said about taking the above tips seriously.
-Vandalism by tenants is a serious issue, and one that continues to plague many investors.
+Enough can?t be said about taking the above tips seriously.
+Vandalism by tenants is a serious issue and one that continues to plague many investors.
 Just ask Yolandi Lombard, a frustrated landlord who experienced having a tenant occupy her property for three months without paying rent and then, after finally moving out, left behind thousands of dollars of damage.
+When problems like this arise, landlord insurance from companies like rogerbutlerinsurance.com should have been put in place previously so this could be financially rectified.

 Chris Westrop is the Commercial Insurance Manager at Park Insurance.
 HHeHe has over 25 years of experience in the commercial insurance business and is a Chartered Insurance Professional with the Insurance Institute of Canada and a member of the Professional Liability Underwriting Society.
 Chris is also a REIN member and a regular attendee of many REIN programs.
 He can be reached at (604) 659-3133 or email@example.com.